zhibailin/social_web/social_web_note.md

  add an authentication backend to let users authenticate in your site using their email address instead of their username.

  http://127.0.0.1:8000/account/login/

+### social authentication
+Python Social Auth is a Python module that simplifies the process of adding social authentication to your website.
+`pip install social-auth-app-django==3.1.0`